 Coverage is available for eligible dependents, including spouses, children and unrelated same-sex domestic partners.

 Members not currently enrolled in the health, dental, vision and prescription coverage offered by the State due to waiving or opting out may enroll in the Program during the annual Benefit Choice Period or upon experiencing a qualifying change in status.

 Employees who either go on or return from a leave of absence have certain rights and responsibilities regarding their insurance coverage.
 Employees should read the documents regarding leaves of absence in order to be aware of those rights and responsibilities and to prevent unwanted termination of coverage.

 Members on a leave of absence may pay for their group insurance preimums electronically by using E-Pay.
 E-Pay is a system developed by CMS Group Insurance and the Illinois Treasurer's Office to provide a quick and convenient way for members of the State Employees Group Insurance Program to pay group insurance premiums online.

 Information regarding Medicare and how it affects your group insurance coverage.

 The State is required to provide certain federal notices regarding their privacy and insurance coverage.

-The State allows for members who meet certain criteria to opt out or waive coverage.
+The State allows for employee, annuitants and survivors who meet certain criteria to opt out or waive coverage.

 The State offers three programs which save employees valuable tax dollars.

-In addition to the insurance coverage and pretax programs the State offers, employees are offered additional benefits when adopting a child, when needing support and information during difficult times and when participating in an approved smoking cessation program.
+In addition to the insurance coverage and pretax programs the State offers, employees are offered additional benefits when adopting a child, when needing support and information during difficult times, when participating in an approved smoking cessation or weight loss program.